 During the library orientation offered at the commencement of your LLB course, you were instructed on how to approach legal research.
 If you have not yet participated in the orientation, you are advised to take it seriously.
-It is not the purpose of this guide to repeat instructions pertaining to the vast amount of legal resources at your disposal.
-Assistance in this regard is available at the JS Gericke Library: discuss your queries with the subject librarian for the Faculty.
+It is not the purpose of this guide to repeat instructions pertaining to the vast number of legal resources at your disposal.
+Assistance in this regard is available at the Stellenbosch University Library: discuss your queries with the subject librarian for the Faculty, Mr Pieter du Plessis, pdupless@sun.ac.za.

-Due to widespread misunderstanding, we would, however, like to briefly repeat one invaluable instruction on how to search for journal articles.
+Due to widespread misunderstanding, we would like to briefly repeat one invaluable instruction on how to search for journal articles.
 It appears that many students are under the impression that South African journal articles are found exclusively on LexisNexis or Juta.
 This is not the case.
-In fact, these two databases do not nearly include all the South African legal journals.
+In fact, these two databases do not include nearly all the South African legal journals.
 You are therefore advised to use databases such as the Index of South African Periodicals ("ISAP"), which provides a list of applicable sources located in additional journals by means of a keyword search.
 Note that the list of sources generated by ISAP does not include the full text of the article.
 It will, however, indicate where you can find it.
 SA ePublications can be used to conduct searches for full-text electronic African journals.
 If you choose to ignore this advice, you are making your research much more limited (and difficult) than it should be.